-The pediatric urology division has remained at the forefront of urological care by performing extensive endourology and also reconstructive surgery, especially with children born with extrophy of the bladder.
-Short hospital stay, good post-operative analgesia and care, and excellent results have made our hospital one of the institutions of choice for this speciality.
+The pediatric urology division has remained at the forefront of urological care by performing extensive endourology and also reconstructive surgery, especially with children born with exstrophy of the bladder.
+Short hospital stay, good postoperative analgesia and care, and excellent results have made our hospital one of the institutions of choice for this specialty.

-Antenatal Hydronephrosis, which simply means fluid-filled enlargement of the kidney before birth, is detected in the fetus by ultrasound studies performed as early as the first trimester of pregnancy.
-In most instances this diagnosis will not change obstetric care, but will require surveillance and possible surgery during infancy and childhood.
+Antenatal Hydronephrosis, which simply means fluid-filled enlargement of the kidney before birth, is detected in the foetus by ultrasound studies performed as early as the first trimester of pregnancy.
+In most instances this diagnosis will not change obstetric care but will require surveillance and possible surgery during infancy and childhood.

-- Duplications etc. Perhaps 1% of all humans have two collecting tubes from a kidney.
-These may show up on fetal ultrasound.
+Duplications etc. Perhaps 1% of all humans have two collecting tubes from a kidney.
+These may show up on foetal ultrasound.
 Occasionally patients with duplication have ureterocele, which is a balloon-like obstruction at the end of one of the duplex tubes.

 Management after Birth: Postnatal ultrasound is usually performed before the child leaves the hospital.
 Voiding Cystourethrogram (VCUG), which requires a catheter in the bladder, is performed to exclude vesicoureteral reflux.
 This occurs in 25-30% of children with antenatal hydronephrosis.
 Obstruction is excluded with a diuretic renal scan (requiring an IV and a catheter).
 The renal scan is more accurate if delayed until the baby is one month of age,

 Children with vesicoureteral reflux are managed with antibiotics and surveillance with periodic ultrasound and voiding cystogram.
 Children with an obstruction or blockage of the urinary tract may require surgical correction.
 In some babies, the evidence for obstruction is marginal or the degree of blockage is mild.
 In these babies the tests might be repeated after a few months.